-Enka Blanchard^{1,2,3}[0000-0003-1511-8864], David Duvivier1[0000-0002-4856-7626], Christophe Kolski1[0000-0002-7881-6435], and Sophie Lepreux1[0000-0002-0582-7993]
+Enka Blanchard^{1,2,3(⊠)}, David Duvivier1, Christophe Kolski1, and Sophie Lepreux1

-1 Laboratoire d'Automatique, de Mécanique et d'Informatique Industrielles et Humaines, UMR CNRS 8201, Université Polytechnique Hauts-de-France, Valenciennes, France
+1 Laboratoire d'Automatique, de Mécanique et d'Informatique industrielles et Humaines, UMR CNRS 8201, Université Polytechnique Hauts-de-France, Valenciennes, France

-2 Chaire d'Intelligence Spatiale, Université Polytechnique Hauts-de-France 3 Centre Internet et Société, UPR CNRS 2000
+- 2 Chaire d'Intelligence Spatiale, Université Polytechnique Hauts-de-France, Valenciennes, France - 3 Centre Internet et Société, UPR CNRS 2000, Paris, France

 Abstract.
 While walking around a city, the temporary obstacles present on the sidewalk barely register in most people's minds.
-The reality for people with disabilities is quite different, whether it's a scooter left in the way, crowds that refuse to budge or construction work loud enough to trigger somatic effects.
+The reality for people with disabilities is quite different, whether it's a scooter left in the way, crowds that refuse to budge, or construction work loud enough to trigger somatic effects.
 While detecting permanent obstacles (e.g. wheelchair-inaccessible areas) is a relatively easy thing, detecting and addressing temporary obstacles is very difficult.
-The objective of this paper is to propose some first elements to build a framework aiming at detecting temporary obstacles for diversely disabled users.
-We point out several scientific and technical obstacles that pave the way to reach our goal and highlight the limits of existing approaches.
-We insist on three significant obstacles to overcome: incomplete models of the environment, limited availability of good quality data, and absence of tailored algorithms.
+The objective of this paper is to propose some first elements to build a framework aimed at detecting temporary obstacles for diversely disabled users.
+We point out several scientific and technical issues that pave the way to reach this goal and highlight the limits of existing approaches.
+We insist on three significant problems to overcome: incomplete models of the environment, limited availability of good-quality data, and absence of tailored algorithms.
 Taking inspiration from percolation theory, we propose some leads to solve the first two problems mentioned.

-Keywords: Disabled mobilities · Percolation theory · Obstacles · Routing
+Keywords: Disabled mobilities \cdot Percolation theory \cdot Obstacles \cdot Routing

-1 Introduction and problem statement
+1 Introduction and Problem Statement

 If one is attentive while strolling around a city, one can notice a large variety of obstacles that don't initially come to mind: construction work with its loud noises and equipment left on the ground that we must sidestep, trash bins on the sidewalk, crowds and queues in front of pubs and shops...
-These obstacles, illustrated on Figure 1 rarely register in the conscious mind of most pedestrians, as their impact is generally negligible.
+These obstacles (illustrated on Fig. 1) rarely register in the conscious mind of most pedestrians, as their impact is generally negligible.
 There is, however, one group on whom those obstacles can have a considerable impact: disabled people.
-To be precise, we are not using this term as shorthand for people with physical impairments or wheelchair users, who already have very varied approaches to mobility [18].
-Instead we use it to denote anyone whose bodymind peculiarities are not compatible with all environments, such as the following (non-exhaustive) list4:
+To be precise, we are not using this term as shorthand for people with physical impairments or wheelchair users, who already have very varied approaches to mobility [19].
+Instead we use it to denote anyone whose bodymind peculiarities1 are not compatible with all environments, such as the following (non-exhaustive) list2: